Snoopdorkydork/Lazor-Project/README.md

 B - Opaque block  <br />
 C - Refract block <br />
 L - Laser coordinates (origin and direction) <br />
-P - Hole/sink coordinates<br />
+P - Points of intersection <br />

 Once you've made your .bff file use the "Lazor_Project_Final_Code" to solve it.
-Insert the file name in line 801.
+Insert the file name in line 727.
 (For your reference open any board folder in the master branch and use the .bff file for that board as a template)

 How does our method work?
 The way the code solves a particular board is as such: